LongBu/AWS-SAP-C02-Study-Guide/README.md

 LDAP: software protocol for enabling the location of data about organizations, individuals and other resources in a network.

 Identity federation: a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.

+### Organizational Unit (OU)

+AWS Account Organizational Unit Migration:
+  * Remove the member account from the former organization [need root or IAM access to said member account and master account(s)]
+  * Send invite to the member account from the prospective organization
+  * Accept the invite from the prospective organization upon the member account
+  * Ensure the OrganizationAccountAccessRole is added to the member account

 ###  Identity and Access Management Access Analyzer: